S3nouy/Bypassing-Windows-Defender-for-fun/README.md

 #things to change:

--import an icon to be set as the final exe’s icon -change exe format to 64-bit | Windows (invisible) ///This makes the exe run without triggereing the cmd.exe prompt to show.
+-import an icon to be set as the final exe’s icon.

+-change exe format to 64-bit | Windows (invisible) ///This makes the exe run without triggereing the cmd.exe prompt to show.

 Note: You can check the Request admin privileges box to make the final exe request admin privs to run.

-The result : OneDrive.exe
+The result : `OneDrive.exe`